-For a fence that’s 138 years old it’s looking pretty good with many of the original wooden posts, strainers, star pickets and netting still intact.
+For a fence that’s over 140 years old, it’s looking pretty good with many of the original wooden posts, strainers, star pickets and netting still intact.

 Day 4: Discover a living classroom

-With a population as big (or small!) as most primary schools (341) – it’s easy for your little ones to understand the size and scale of Meandarra, a town 170km south-west of Jandowae.
+With a population as big (or small!) as most primary schools (around 300) – it’s easy for your little ones to understand the size and scale of Meandarra, a town 170km south-west of Jandowae.

 What this town might lack in population, it makes up for with cattle, sheep and history which is served up by the bag full.

-A visit to the The Meandarra ANZAC Memorial Museum brings the bravery of the ANZACs to life, through a display of military memorabilia, carefully preserved by a team of volunteers.
+A visit to Meandarra ANZAC Memorial Museum brings the bravery of the ANZACs to life, through a display of military memorabilia, carefully preserved by a team of volunteers.